Krinkle/js-togo/07-inheritance/README.md

 * Add a line of code that reads `foo.b` and logs its value.
   It should say `undefined`.
 * Add code that changes `foo.a` and then log the value of `bar.a`.
-  It shoudl say the current value as in `foo`.
+  It should say the current value as in `foo`.
 * Add code that creates another property in `foo`, for example `foo.c = 1;`.
   Access it from `bar` by logging the result of `bar.c`.
   This newly added property is also visible through `bar`.

 At no point does JavaScript "update" values from the prototype.
-Instead, everytime you access a value, it will first check for properties on the object directly.
+Instead, every time you access a value, it will first check for properties on the object directly.
 Then, if no property is found, it will check if the object has a prototype.
 If there is one, it looks for the property there.
 This all happens in real-time.